dkahle/ggmap/README.md

 ![](tools/README-faceting-1.png)

-For convenience, here's a map of Europe:
+For convenience, here are a few maps of Europe:

 ``` r
 europe <- c(left = -12, bottom = 35, right = 30, top = 63)